 <obj href="/D" is="/C /B /A" />

-This allows Clients to quickly scan D’s Contract List to see that D implements C, B, and A without further requests.
+This allows Clients to quickly scan D’s Contract to see that D implements C, B, and A without further requests.

-Because complex Servers often have a complex Contract hierarchy of Object types, the requirement to flatten the Contract hierarchy can lead to a verbose Contract List.
-Often many of these Contracts are from the same namespace.
+Because complex Servers often have a complex Contract hierarchy of Object types, the requirement to flatten the Contract hierarchy can lead to a verbose Contract.
+Often many of these Contracts Elements are from the same namespace.
 For example:

 <obj name="VSD1" href="acme:VSD-1" is="acmeObixLibrary:VerySpecificDevice1 acmeObixLibrary:VerySpecificDeviceBase acmeObixLibrary:SpecificDeviceType acmeObixLibrary:BaseDevice acmeObixLibrary:BaseObject"/>

-To save space, Servers MAY choose to combine the Contracts from the same namespace and present the Contract List with the namespace followed by a colon, then a brace-enclosed list of Contract names:
+To save space, Servers MAY choose to combine the Contract Elements from the same namespace and present the Contract with the namespace followed by a colon, then a brace-enclosed list of Contract names:

 <real name="writableReal" is="obix:{Point WritablePoint}"/>